 - Link options such as target _blank

-In addition, you can now insert several buttons one after the other without ruining your layout.
-You can change the order of the buttons using drag & drop.
+In addition, you can now insert several buttons one after the other without destroying your layout.
+You can customise the order of the buttons using drag & drop.

 Screen: Welcome to the block editor